 Tap water in Malta is an important topic for many Maltese people because most people do not drink the tap water.
-For this reason, tap water has become a hot issue in recent years as more and more people are concerned about its safety.
+For this reason, tap water has become a hot issue in recent years as more and more people are concerned about its safety and it is very common to hear people asking "can you drink the tap water in Malta?"

 In Malta tap water comes from the sea, ground or surface sources which is treated before being pumped into homes.
 The quality of tap water varies across the island, but generally tap water in Malta is safe to drink if you use special filters like faucet filters, jugs filters or under the sink reverse osmosis filters that will remove any harmful contaminants that maybe present.